Office of Pipeline Safety (OPS), Research and Special Programs Administration (RSPA), Department of Transportation (DOT).

 2. Current Class location regulations include no explicit provision for facilities housing people with limited mobility.
 The definition includes these facilities.

-3. The definition places more emphasis on areas where people congregate near a pipeline, such as camping grounds and recreational areas near bodies of water.
+3. The definition places more emphasis on areas where people congregate near a pipeline, such as Start Printed Page 50834camping grounds and recreational areas near bodies of water.
 These areas may not be identified under the current class 3 location definition.

 Executive Order 12866 and DOT Regulatory Policies and Procedures